GoHypernet/Galileo-sdk/docs/src/stations.rst

 Station Volumes
 ----------------

 Station administrators can expose `volumes <https://docs.docker.com/storage/volumes/>`_ to jobs run within the context of a station.
-This can be useful is situations such as:
+This can be useful in situations such as:

 * running licensed software that expects a license file to exist in a particular location
 * exposing networked filesystems
 * sharing data between jobs running on the same LZ

+When a volume is added to a Station, it will only be attached to jobs that where submitted to that specific Station.
+An LZ attached to multiple Stations will not expose volumes to a job if it is not associated with a Station that has been configured to have a volume.

 A volume can be added to a Station by clicking the volume icon in the context of the relevant station.